Arts in HealthCare Program Manager

 Jim Gray is the Secretary of Transportation for the Commonwealth of Kentucky and former Lexington Mayor.

-Steve is the Senior Vice President of Hilliard Lyons and Chair of the Board of Trustees for the Lexington Downtown Development Authority.
+Steve is the Managing Director of Baird Private Wealth Management and Chair of the Board of Trustees for the Lexington Downtown Development Authority.

 Donna is an active philanthropist who supports a number of organizations such as the Everglades Foundation Chairman’s Advisory Council, the Naples Botanical Garden board and Berea College's Board of Trustees.